BrentOchieng/Retail-sales-analysis/README.md

 The Asian and Pacific (APAC) market stands as the largest Distinct market for the retailer.
 On the other hand the company has a lot to do to bring in the Canadian Market into their influence.

+The US Market is the most profitable for the retail giant when it comes to profits accrued.
+The canadian Market still lags behind in the companys product usage.